Cydia2/install-cydia/README.md

 Cydia Plus is a modified version developed by the Cydia Plus team.
 This alternative to Cydia caters specifically to the latest iOS versions.
 It empowers users to install jailbreak tweaks and third-party apps without requiring an untethered jailbreak on their devices.
 A fresh approach for a new era of iOS customization.

-*Cydia Plus is not the official Cydia.
+*Important: Cydia Plus is not the official Cydia.
 Instead, it's a modified version that supports both jailed and jailbroken iPhone and iPad devices on all the latest iOS versions, making device customization easy without the need for jailbreaking.*

 ## Frequently Asked Questions about Cydia Plus